 But it thinks nothing of feeding upon its sisters, and of course runs the same risk of being eaten by those of her kind.

-They are good for garden pest control if your growing space is bug infested.
-But this voracious mantids may also feed on beneficial insects and friendly garden creatures.
+They are good for pest control if your growing space is bug infested.
+But this voracious mantids may also feed on beneficial insects and friendly creatures.

 We cannot for a moment doubt its effective benefits to mankind, because of the tremendous volume of insects it devours annually.

-Although a praying mantis might eat a non-venomous spider that is smaller than the mantis, it is far more likely that a large spider would eat a mantis.
+Although these insects might consume a non-venomous spider that is smaller than it, it is far more likely that a large spider would consume a mantis.

-Mantis nymphs eat soft-bodied insects, providing a natural way to get rid of aphids.
+The nymphs consume soft-bodied insects, providing a natural way to get rid of aphids.

-Adult mantis usually eats larger insects, such as crickets.
+Adult insects usually eats larger insects, such as crickets.
 Therefore, ants would not be a typical target.

-Most predatory insects do not eat ladybugs because they are toxic.
+Most predatory insects do not consume ladybugs because they are toxic.
 However, ladybugs are NOT poisonous to humans.

-No, these good bugs eat garden insects.
-According to some anecdotal evidence, they will eat ticks in captivity, but this is not a natural food for mantis.
+No, these good bugs consume insects.
+According to some anecdotal evidence, they will consume ticks in captivity, but this is not a natural food for this insect.

-Yes, mantis nymphs eat aphids.
+Yes, nymphs consume aphids.
 The University of Florida shares this interesting observation.

 “Those that feed on aphids develop faster, age faster, move faster, typically are larger, and lay their eggs in clusters.
 Those that feed on scale insects develop more slowly, live longer, move more slowly, typically are smaller, and lay their eggs singly.”